SpielmeisterCom/spellCore/docs/guides/concepts_systems/README.md

 ### Accessing input

 All components which are declared as input for a system in its system template can be accessed by their aliasing name as instance members of the system.
 These data structures are called **component lists**.
-If for example a system declares the component *spell.component.2d.transform* with the aliasing name
-"myTransformComponents" as its required input the *component list* of all transform components can be accessed through the this pointer as shown below.
+The injection of the component list into the system instance is done by the engine automatically when a system gets created.
+If for example a system declares the component *spell.component.2d.transform* with the aliasing name "myTransformComponents" as its required input the *component list* of all transform components can be accessed through the this pointer as shown below.

 <pre><code>
 ...

 var Foo = function( globals ) {
-	var aComponent = this.myTransformComponents[ this.myTransformComponents.length - 1 ]
+	var aComponent = this.myTransformComponents[ _.size( this.myTransformComponents ) - 1 ]
 	examine( aComponent )
 	...
 }